Mastino I della Scala

-Mastino was assassinated in Verona in 1277 by a member of the local aristocracy who was averse to the rule of the Scaliger; the alleged involvement of Alberto in the conspiracy is unproven.
-Alberto himself was able to maintain the seigniory.
+Mastino was assassinated in Verona in October 1277 by a member of the local aristocracy who was averse to the rule of the Scaliger; the alleged involvement of Alberto in the conspiracy is unproven.

+Alberto himself, already appointed as his brother's successor as potestas mercartorum since 1269, was immediately voted to succeed Mastino as life-long captain and rector of the city, thus firmly establishing Verona as a lordship (signoria).
+Verona remained under della Scala rule until 1387.